raganwald/raganwald.github.com/_posts/2018-10-17-recursive-pattern-matching.md

 3. `(`, followed by a balanced string, followed by `)`, is balanced.
 4. `(`, followed by a balanced string, followed by `)`, followed by a balanced string, is balanced.

 The "shape" of this definition is that there are four cases.
-The first is a "base" or "irreducuble" case.
+The first is a "base" or "irreducible" case.
 The second, third, and fourth cases are self-referential: They define ways to build more complex balanced strings from simpler balanced strings.

 Definitions like this are *declarative*: They describe rules or patterns for recognizing a balanced string, not a step-by-step algorithm for determining whether a string is balanced.